Maryland Sales and Use Tax

-To see a full breakout of sales tax rates in MD by state, county, city and special district, use our easy Maryland sales tax calculator.
-After putting in any ZIP code, you can enter a retail price to calculate sales tax totals.
+To see a full breakout of Maryland sales tax rates by state, county, city and special district, use our easy Maryland sales tax calculator.
+After putting in any ZIP code, you can enter a retail price to calculate Maryland sales tax totals.

-The Maryland state use tax rate is the same as the state, county, city and special district rates.
+The Maryland state use tax rate is the same as the state rate, but there is no use tax collected for county, city or special districts.

 If you reside in MD, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.

-Who has to pay sales or use tax to Maryland?
+Who has to pay Maryland sales tax or use tax?

 Maryland says that an out-of-state seller is required to collect tax if they can be defined as a "vendor".
 Maryland does not currently have additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.